April 29, 2025

 You can incorporate many different types of Stickers into your Reel, including animated GIFs.
 Scroll through or search to find some fun ways to engage your audience, or move on to the next step to generate subtitles.

-Step 5: Choose the “Captions” sticker to add subtitles
+Step 5: Choose the Captions sticker

 Tap the Captions sticker to access the auto subtitle functionality.
 If there's audio in your video, the app will start transcribing it.
 It'll pull from your video audio or voiceover if you have one.

-Transcribing audio for captions in Instagram.
+Transcribing audio for captions in Instagram

 Once the transcription has been finalized, your captions will appear on your phone screen.